Martian Factbook 3224

 - method of appointment

 Technically under the 2977 Constitution the Senate acts as both Executive and Federal Legislature.
 In practise the Senate Interstellar Coordination Committee acts as a de facto cabinet, and its members are appointed from within the Senate by the ruling party or coalition within the Council of the Martian Union.
 The Supreme Councillor of the Martian Union is then 'invited' by the ICC to be President of the Committee and acts as a de facto 'Martian President'.
 This arrangement lapsed under the 2996-3200 Pickles Administration and the MAFC returned to Senatorial governance.
 The system was revived by the Harness Administration, but again lapsed following the non-confidence vote that brought down the Harness government.
-Senator Banderas has preferred to by-pass the Martian Union, running the ICC from the Senate.
+The MCGF-dominated governments since then have preferred to by-pass the Martian Union, running the ICC from the Senate.

 - powers of the ICC